kaborayyan/Demo/ASP.NETCore.md

 MVC is short for Mode-View-Controller.
 Sepration of Concerns.

 1. Model: Classes that represent the tables inside the database.
+It represents the data.

-2. Controller: A Class.
+2. Controller: A Class responsible for processing.
 Its name must end with controller and inherit Class Controller.
 Inside it 5 methods = 5 actions.
 Inside each method is a LINQ expression.
 It connects to both Models and Views.
 Deals with http requests.
     1. Get
     2. Get by Id
     3. Create